 Every class will be represented every year which will allow for greater continuity and ensure the College reaches the entire network of alumnae every year.
 Barnard wants to keep its volunteers invested and interested every year, not just immediately before and after Reunion.

 Delegates to Leadership Assembly will be responsible for sharing what they learn on campus with their class or club as well as communicating their group’s concerns back to the College.
 The new inclusive composition of the group and the more intimate setting should enable a smoother and more effective flow of information between the College and all of our volunteers each year, allowing everyone to be heard and well-informed.

 With our president settled in and a new building recently opened, this is an exciting time at Barnard and the College wants to engage the alumnae community in an ongoing dialogue.
 Leadership Assembly also serves to strengthen the intergenerational connection among alumnae and encourages alumnae leaders to learn from one another.

 What will happen Thursday and Friday?
 Do I have to attend both days?

 Thursday will feature dinner and roundtable discussions for 3 groups: fundraisers, class officers, and regional leaders.
-Before check-in begins on Thursday, alumnae are welcome to attend a tour of the Diana Center or a tutorial in using the Alumnae Network.
 Friday’s program includes panels, guest speakers, and lunch with President Spar.
-The afternoon will feature concurrent sessions which may include an admissions update, campus tours, a tour of the Diana center (limited space available), and other opportunities to connect with faculty and staff.
+The afternoon will feature concurrent sessions which may include an admissions update, panel discussions, and other opportunities to connect with faculty and staff.
 The Assembly will close with a festive reception.